quicwg/base-drafts/draft-ietf-quic-http.md

 extension but notes that a setting ({{settings-parameters}}) could be used for that purpose.
 If both peers set a value that indicates willingness to use the extension, then the extension can be used.
-If a setting is used for extension negotiation, the initial value MUST be defined in such a fashion that the extension is initially disabled.
+If a setting is used for extension negotiation, the default value MUST be defined in such a fashion that the extension is disabled if the setting is omitted.

 # Considerations for Transitioning from HTTP/2